 Leakage Belt: A designated area surrounding the project boundary as defined in section 12, used to monitor potential displacement of EDS/LDS fires and quantify activity-shifting leakage.

-Mean Annual Rainfall – Wet season (MAR-W): The total rainfall received during the wet season, used as a reference to define applicability conditions for project areas;the dry season is considered extended if cumulative rainfall is less than 10% of MAR-W.
+Mean Annual Rainfall – Wet season (MAR-W): Used as a reference to define applicability conditions for project areas, MAR-W is the total rainfall received during the wet season, calculated as the multi-year mean of wet-season precipitation over the Historical Reference Period or equivalent climatological dataset.
+MAR-W is used to define ecological applicability conditions and to determine seasonal boundaries.
+Because wet seasons in many savanna systems (particularly in the southern hemisphere) straddle calendar years, MAR-W is calculated based on climatologically defined wet-season periods rather than calendar-year totals.

+The dry season is considered ‘extended’ and eligible under this methodology if cumulative rainfall during the dry season is less than 10% of MAR-W.

 Mosaic Burning: A fire management technique in which burns are conducted to create a patchwork of burned and unburned areas, increasing fire heterogeneity and reducing the risk of large, intense wildfires.